Mangopay/mangopay2-php-sdk/README.md

 Compatibility Notes
 -------------------------------------------------
 * Since v2.1 of this SDK, you must be using at least v2.01 of the API ([more information about the changes required](https://docs.mangopay.com/api-v2-01-overview/))
-* If you experience problems with authentification and/or the temporary token file following an SDK update (particuarly updating to v2.0 of the SDK), you may need to just delete your temporary file (that you specify with `$api->Config->TemporaryFolder`) - which allows it to be regenerated correctly the next time it's needed
+* If you experience problems with authentification and/or the temporary token file following an SDK update (particularly updating to v2.0 of the SDK), you may need to just delete your temporary file (that you specify with `$api->Config->TemporaryFolder`) - which allows it to be regenerated correctly the next time it's needed

 Requirements
 -------------------------------------------------
 To use this SDK, you will need (as a minimum):
-* PHP v5.4 (at least 5.6 is recommended)
+* PHP 5.6 or newer
 * cURL (included and enabled in a standard PHP distribution)
 * OpenSSL (included and enabled in a standard PHP distribution)
 * [psr/log](https://github.com/php-fig/log) v1.0